 When exhaust gases pass through the converter, three main harmful compounds are targeted:

-• Nitrogen Oxides (NOx), which contribute to smog and acid rain, are reduced to nitrogen (N2) and oxygen (O2).
+Nitrogen Oxides (NOx): Reduced to nitrogen (N₂) and oxygen (O₂).

 The Necessity of Catalytic Converters

-Catalytic converters are needed for several compelling reasons:
+Catalytic converters are essential for several reasons:

 Catalytic Converter Price and Recycling